leoluyi/dotfiles/vim/vim_shorcut_keys.md

 # See [more...](https://vim.fandom.com/wiki/Set_working_directory_to_the_current_file)

-<Shift> ZZ        -   Write current file, if modified, and quit
+<Shift> ZZ        -   write current file, if modified, and quit
-<Shift> ZQ        -   Force exit without saving
+<Shift> ZQ        -   force exit without saving
 :e path/to/file   -   edit new file (buffer)
 :e!               -   revert to last save (or use :earlier 1f) :w !sudo tee %    -   force write with sudo trick. % (special variables) "the current file"